cozmo8691/react-fetch-jest/README.md

 # react-fetch-jest

-React starter project using React 16, Redux, Fetch and Jest.
+React starter CRUD project using React 16, Redux, Fetch and Jest.

 ## To run a development version locally